 When conducting IEP team meetings and placement meetings and carrying out administrative matters, the parent of a student with a disability and an LEA may agree to use alternative means of meeting participation such as video conferences and conference calls.

 Children who are placed in the private schools by their parents do not have an individual right to receive some or all of the special education and related services that the student would receive if enrolled in a public school.
 There are, however, requirements for the school district where the private school is located to locate, identify, and evaluate students with disabilities enrolled in the private school.

 The LEA must develop and implement a services plan and provide some funding for each student that has been designated to receive services.
 For more information on special education in private schools, please see the Utah Special Education Rules.

-This content is taken from the Utah Parent Center handbook: Parents as Partners in the IEP Process Parent Handbook
+For more information, please see the Utah Parent Center’s Parents as Partners in the IEP Process – Parent Handbook.